 The Foundation of the American College of Allergy, Asthma & Immunology (ACAAI) invites young academic faculty members to apply for one of two $50,000 grants to fund relevant research projects involving basic or clinical research, innovative teaching or delivery of care in an academic setting.
-The grants will be awarded during the 2018 Annual Meeting in Seattle.
+The grants will be awarded during the 2019 Annual Meeting in Houston.

 Clinical research projects must start immediately upon IRB approval, which should be secured in a timely fashion.
 Research not requiring IRB approval should begin January 2, 2020.
 All research must be completed within 12 months.

 Applicants must be ACAAI members and under 40 years of age or within the first five-years of medical practice in an academic environment affiliated with an allergy/immunology division.
 Applicants may not be a prior awardee of the Foundation of ACAAI Young Faculty Support Award.

 - Grant can be used with other grants if used for a different or related research project and applicant can justify the additional time and budget.

 - Grantee must agree to:

 - Submit an abstract on the results of their research for consideration for presentation at the next ACAAI Annual Meeting.
 Abstract submissions open in April each year.